johnrmullan/Gravity/_posts/2016-07-11-second-post.markdown

 the paper.
 As renewable energy gains more market share, lithium-ion storage systems will likely become a huge part of everyday life, which has both negative and positive ramifications.

+To get my document into multiple forms, I used Pandoc, which is a document converter that can - for all intents and purposes - convert between any type of document.
+In order to actually convert my document, I created a scipt that took an input (my document in markdown) and ran Pandoc several times to get the document into the forms that are linked below.
+At the bottom of this post is a link to the script I created.

 Below are links to my paper in several different formats (.docx, .html, .odt, and .pdf):

 [docx](https://github.com/johnrmullan/assignment-3-convert-some-documents-johnrmullan/blob/master/enec490paper.docx)